National Science Foundation Research Traineeship Programs

 WPI is proud to be the recipient of not one, but two National Science Foundation Research Traineeship programs.
 The programs provide exceptionally talented graduate students with specialized training and funding assistance to join careers at the forefront of technology and innovation.
 NSF funds programs that explore ways for graduate students in research-based master's and doctoral degree programs to develop the skills, knowledge, and competencies needed to pursue a range of STEM careers.

-One NRT program hosted at WPI is focused on the Circular Economy; the other is focused on Human-Robot Interfacing.
+Currently, the NRT program hosted at WPI is focused on the circular economy.

 Circular Economy